 The characters lacked a bit of depth and the antagonist manifested itself as a crow and for the first part worked well but didn’t add enough to the terror as the story progressed.
 The witches themselves did not play a big enough part of the story, except mostly as an evil crow that watches over the house which was a shame.

 As it is a novella, the story progresses at a really fast rate, which for me lost some of the terror, suspense and intensity.
 For a quick slightly creepy read just before bed The Malan Witch is an enjoyable read without being too frightening.
 Expanding it into a full novel, I feel, would make a much better ghost story.

 The Malan Witch, I feel, is a story for people that like their horror and ghost stories on the lighter side or for younger teenage readers just getting into the horror / ghost story genre.
 It is not a bad story and is an enjoyable read, I just wanted more.

 The Malan Witch is a good and quick read that fans of light horror will enjoy.
-It moves at a fast pace (a bit too quickly if I’m honest) and the characters could have been better developed, especially the witches, but it is an engaging witchy tale and one for people that like a bit of scare without being terrified.
+It moves at a fast pace (a bit too quickly for me if I’m honest) and the characters could have been better developed, especially the witches, but it is an engaging witchy tale and one for readers that like a bit of scare without being terrified.